nestorrente/erdiagram/docs/Database_model.md

 Defining aliases for the members of a relationship is useful not only for semantic purposes but also for customizing the _foreign columns_ names.

-For example, imagine you want to model a _Travel_ entity that as 2 relationships to the same _City_ entity, one for the _origin city_ and the other for the _destiny city_.
+For example, imagine you want to model a _Travel_ entity that has 2 relationships to the same _City_ entity, one for the _origin city_ and the other for the _destiny city_.
 If you define those relationships without specifying an alias for the _City_ member, you will end up with two identical `cityId` columns in your `Travel` table.